 This paper, written together with Dr. Hee Hwang, gives insights into how Seoul National University Bundang Hospital (SNUBH) in South Korea applies its strategic approach to data integration and how their efficient use of resources through digitalization has helped SNUBH to improve outcomes and grow its revenue more than 11-fold since 2003.

 It also highlights how their IT preparedness was key to managing the outbreak of COVID-19.

-This paper is part of the Siemens Healthineers Insights series.
-It provides ideas and solutions on 'Achieving operational excellence'.
+This thought leadership paper is part of the Siemens Healthineers Insights series.
+It provides ideas and practical solutions on 'Transforming the system of care' and 'Achieving operational excellence'.